mpluess/rope-anomaly-detection/README.md

 # rope-anomaly-detection
-Anomaly detection for wire ropes using one-class classification.
+Anomaly detection for wire ropes in C# using one-class classification.